Bettrix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal- script for onverting a number from base 2 to base 10.
 12-combinations- script for printing all possible combinations of two letters, except oo.
 13-print_float- script for printing a number with two decimal places, followed by a new line.
+100-decimal_to_hexadecimal- script for converting a number from base 10 to base 16.